Luke Rhinehart: Cultural influence

 Richard Branson has said he used dice when signing bands in the early days of Virgin Records after reading The Dice Man and deciding to "follow its teachings."

 Journalist Ben Marshall spent two years from 1998 to 2000 experimenting with dice and reporting his experiences in Loaded magazine; Loaded subsequently named Cockcroft/Rhinehart as novelist of the century.

 A four-season television travel series called The Diceman was broadcast between 1998 and 2000 by the Discovery Channel in which the destinations and activities of the participants were determined by the roll of a die.

 UK Channel 4's broadcast of Diceworld (1999, Paul Wilmshurst directing), a 50-minute television documentary about Cockcroft/Rhinehart and some of the people influenced by his novels contributed to a resurgence of interest in Cockcroft/Rhinehart's books.
 A further documentary was produced in 2004, a collaboration between Cockcroft/Rhinehart and director Nick Mead, entitled Dice Life: The Random Mind of Luke Rhinehart.

 Inspired by The Dice Man and written by Paul Lucas, a play called The Dice House premiered in the United Kingdom in 2001, and went on to staging at the Arts Theatre in London's West End in 2004.
 The text of Lucas's play was published by Faber & Faber in 2001 and by Bloomsbury in 2012.

-In music, a 1979 song by The Fall called "Dice Man" takes its title and general concept from the book and the Talk Talk song, "Such A Shame", was inspired by The Dice Man.
-The At The Gates song, "World of Lies", quotes The Dice Man during its spoken word lyrics and Jez Coad's band The Surfing Brides' "Diceman" was also inspired by The Dice Man.
+In music, a 1979 song by The Fall called "Dice Man" takes its title and general concept from the book.
+The Talk Talk song "Such A Shame" (1984) was inspired by The Dice Man.
+In 1992 British musician Richard D. James used the pseudonym The Dice Man for the track "Polygon Window".
+Jez Coad's band The Surfing Brides have a track titled "Diceman" (1992) which was also inspired by the book.
+The At The Gates song "World of Lies" (1995) quotes The Dice Man during its spoken word lyrics.

 The UK comic, 2000 AD, published the Gamebook magazine Dice Man in 1986.
 Five editions were created by Pat Mills through October of that year, with script and game by Mills, covers by Glenn Fabry, and art and lettering by various 2000 AD artists.

 The brewers of Rolling Rock beer launched an advertising campaign in the United Kingdom in 1998 based on The Dice Man, a campaign that included a short-lived Dice Life website.